 And the illustrations are just the perfect complement, unfussy and a little bit silly.

-If you’re looking for something a little less popular in the poetry category, this is a good bet.
+If you’re looking for something a little less popular in the poetry category, Tap Dancing on the Roof by Linda Sue Park is a good bet.